hindutva/hindutva.github.io/content/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/03_Part_Two_The_Nation_and_Its_Problems/02_X_CHILDREN_OF_THE_MOTHERLAND.md

 How unfortunate that our own leaders, our own people, should be digging at the roots of our social cohesion and destroying the spirit of identity that informed and blended all the various sects into a harmonious whole in the past!

-Once the Glory
+## Once the Glory

 The other main feature that distinguished our society was the Varna-vyavastha.
 But today it is being dubbed 'casteism' and scoffed at.
 Our people have come to feel that the mere mention of Varna-vyavastha is something derogatory.
 They often mistake the social order implied in it for social discrimination.

 The felling of inequality, of high and low, which has crept into the Varna system, is comparatively of recent origin.
 The perversion was given a further fillip by the scheming Britisher in line with his 'divide and rule' policy.
 But in its original form, the distinctions in that social order did not imply any discrimination such as big and small, high and low, among its constituents.
 On the other hand, the Gita tells us that the individual who does his assigned duties in life in a spirit of selfless service only worships God through such performance:

-LodeZ.kk reH;P;Z flf)a foanfr ekuo% AA
+स्वकर्मणा तमभ्यर्च्य सिद्धिं विंदति मानवः ।।

 Society was conceived of as the fourfold manifestation of the Almighty to be worshipped by all, each in his own way and according to his capacity.
 If a Brahaman became great by imparting knowledge, a Kshatriya was hailed as equally great by for destroying the enemy.
 No less important was the Vaishya who fed and sustained society through agriculture and trade or the Shudra who served society through his art and craft.
 Together and by their mutual interdependence in a spirit of identity, they constituted the social order.

-The wrong Scent
+## The wrong Scent

 Looking at its present decadent and perverted form and mistaking it for its original form, there are some who never tire of propagating that it was the Varna-vyavastha that brought about our downfall down these centuries.
 But does this interpretation bear the scrutiny of history?
 Castes, there were in those ancient times too, continuing for thousands of years of our glorious national life.
 There is nowhere any instance of its having hampered the progress or disrupted the unity of society.
 It, in fact, served as a great bond of social cohesion.

 Even during the past one thousand years when our nation fell before foreign onslaughts, there is no instance on record to show that caste distinctions were at the root of our national disunity that helped the invaders to conquer us.
 The person responsible for the defeat of Prithiviraj, the Hindu King at Delhi, by Mohammed Ghori was his own caste- relation Jayachand.
 The person who hounded Rana Pratap form forest to forest was none other than his own caste-man Raja Mansingh.
-Shivaji too was opposed by men of his own
+Shivaji too was opposed by men of his own caste.

-caste.
 Even in the last-ditch battle between the Hindus and the British at Poona in 1818, it was a fellow casteman of the Peshwas, Natu by name, who lowered the Hindu flag and hoisted the British flag.
 There was a veritable race of such traitors but they were so because they fell a prey to other temptations and for other reasons.
 Caste never came into the picture.

 If the caste system had really been the root cause of our weakness, then our people should have succumbed to foreign invasion far more easily than those people who had no castes.
 But what does history say?
 After the death of Mohammed Pygamber, his followers poured out form Arabstan in waves after waves with their swords dripping with blood and overran vast portions of the globe, trampling under their feet all the various empires that lay in their path--Iran, Egypt, Rome, Europe and all others right up to China.
 The people of those mighty empires were swept away before the fury of the Muslim onslaught-many never to appear again on the world stage.